 Today, Napoleon is one of the most sought-after guitarists in New York, where he is known as a forward-thinking musician with a passion for the jazz guitar tradition.
 In addition to backing the best, he leads his own bands, an organ trio, a trombone trio, a quartet with piano, and a three-horn sextet that includes organ, drums, trumpet, tenor sax, and trombone.

-He joined the MSU College of Music faculty in fall 2014 as assistant professor of jazz guitar.
+He joined the MSU College of Music faculty in fall 2014.